Intergenerational

 Geode Skulls

 Use plastic skulls, floral foam and crushed glass to create a Halloween treasure.
-These geode-style skulls are a great décor piece.
+These geode-style skulls are a great decor piece for Halloween or to display as a year-round treasure.

 Advanced Planning